onzfonz/comp227/src/content/0/en/part0c.md

 **<http://go.djosv.com/227start>**

-Make sure you login and accept any of the authorizations that are present.
+Make sure you log in and accept any of the authorizations that are present.
 Next, Accept the assignment.

 ![GitHub classroom Accept assignment](../../images/0/partc/classroomaccept.png)